Whoa, The Idol Finally Has A Release Date

 In addition to starring in the series, Tesfaye will co-write and executive produce The Idol alongside Levinson and Reza Fahim — all of whom are sure to capture the gritty underworld of Los Angeles nightlife, given their personal ties to the material.

 According to a profile by Vogue, Fahim started his career as a “well-known nightlife entrepreneur in L.A., where his circle of friends and patrons include some of the most influential young actors and musicians working today.”
 He eventually transitioned to writing full time, and began working closely with The Weeknd who rose to stardom in L.A. as well.
-And as we all know, Levinson, who created Euphoria and Malcolm and Marie, knows how to write a good west coast mess.
+And as we all know, Levinson, who created Euphoria and Malcolm and Marie, knows how to write a good West Coast mess.

 Though this is The Weeknd’s first time working so intimately on a series, he’s no stranger to television or film.
-Last year he wrote and starred in an episode of American Dad, and prior to that he played himself in the critically acclaimed Uncut Gems.
+Last year he wrote and starred in an episode of American Dad, and prior to that he played himself in A24’s critically acclaimed Uncut Gems.

 Below, find everything we know so far about The Idol including cast details, plot, and its release date.

 The Idol is a drama series following a rising pop star (Depp) who becomes romantically involved with an enigmatic self-help guru turned modern-day cult leader (Tesfaye).
 While the details of their affair remain a secret, the first teaser for the show hints at pure chaos.